 The newest of the state’s ball yards is Columbia’s Spirit Communications Park, which opened in 2017 and was the first pro baseball “home” for former NFL quarterback and Heisman Trophy winner Tim Tebow.

-Fluor Field in Greenville, BB&T Coastal Field in Myrtle Beach and Joseph P. Riley Park in Charleston are each home to Class A baseball teams.
-The Greenville Drive is a minor league team of the Boston Red Sox; the Myrtle Beach Pelicans, a Texas Rangers affiliate, and the Charleston River Dogs, a N.Y.
-Yankees farm team.
-The Charlotte Knights, a Triple-A affiliate of the Chicago White Sox, play in Fort Mill.
+South Carolina's other three baseball venues are Fluor Field in Greenville, BB&T Coastal Field in Myrtle Beach and Joseph P. Riley Park in Charleston.
+All four ballparks are home to Class A baseball teams: the Fireflies; The Greenville Drive, a Boston Red Sox franchise; the Myrtle Beach Pelicans, part of the Chicago Cubs organization and South Carolina's only Carolina League member (the other three teams are in the South Atlantic League); and the Charleston RiverDogs, a New York Yankees farm team.

-Greenville Drive stats:
+Greenville Drive stats

-Just for kids: Kids can’t resist the play area near the entrance down the left-field line.
+Just for kids: Kids can’t resist the stadium play area near the entrance down the left-field line.
 Reedy Rip’it, the energetic frog mascot, is a big hit with kids, too.

 Myrtle Beach Pelicans stats

-Where: BB&T Coastal Field, 21st Avenue North, just across the street from the Broadway at the Beach entertainment complex.
+Where: BB&T Coastal Field on 21stAvenue North, just across the street from the Broadway at the Beach entertainment complex

-Charleston River Dogs stats
+Charleston RiverDogs stats